Code-Institute-Submissions/sound-store-ms4/README.md

 # Sound Store
 Sound Store is an e-commerce store specialising in musical instruments.
 The site also provides users with a blog written by the company's staff which gives insight into various topics of musical interest.

+The deployed website can be found here [here](https://sound-store-ms-4.herokuapp.com/) The wireframes used during development of the site can be found [here]()

-Below are images showing the responsiveness of the products page.
+The following are images showing the responsiveness of the products page.
 [Products Desktop](/media/products-desktop.png)
 [Products Ipad](/media/products-tablet.png)
 [Products Mobile](/media/products-mobile.png)

-The deployed website can be found here [here](https://sound-store-ms-4.herokuapp.com/) The wireframes used during development of the site can be found [here]()

 # UX
 ## User Stories: